sethmlarson/selectors2/README.md

 #### What if I have to support a platform without `select.select`?

-There are a few platforms that don't have a selector available.
-Notably Google AppEngine, but there are probably a lot more.
+There are a few platforms that don't have a selector available, notably Google AppEngine, but there are probably a lot more.
 If you must support these platforms, one should check `selectors.HAS_SELECTOR` for a True value before trying to use `selectors.DefaultSelector`.
+Note this is not available for `selectors` or `selectors34`.

 #### Windows has IOCP, why don't you support it?